 Dr. Jennifer Sapia

 Dr. Sapia is a licensed psychologist, health services provider, and school psychologist in North Carolina.
 She is the owner of Sapia Psychological Associates, a private practice clinic providing forensic consultation and evaluation services as well as clinical services including assessment, therapy (children, adolescents, adults, couples) and consultation.
-Although her main office is in Southport, she continues to practice as a forensic psychologist across the state with another office location in Raleigh.
+Although her main office is in Southport, she continues to practice as a forensic psychologist across the state with other office locations in Raleigh and Asheville.